tfjmp/website/content/home/phd.md

 * Find a set of papers which aligns with your interests.
 * Read the abstracts.
 * Read at least one paper in full.
+* **Only contact me if you need further precision/information**.
+If you are planning to apply, please, do so through UBC system.
+I cannot process applications sent via e-mail.

 ## What to send when contacting me?